Eloesser flap

 The Eloesser flap is a surgical procedure developed by Dr. Leo Eloesser in 1935 at the San Francisco General Hospital.
 It was originally intended to aid with drainage of tuberculous empyemas, since at the time there were no effective medications to treat tuberculosis.
-The procedure was used extensively until the development of effective chemotherapy for tuberculosis in the late 1940s and early 1950s.
+The procedure was used extensively until the development of effective antimicrobial therapy for tuberculosis in the late 1940s and early 1950s.
 It is still used occasionally for chronic empyemas.

 Technique

 As originally described by Dr. Eloesser, the procedure started with cutting a 2 inch wide, U-shaped flap of skin on the side of the chest wall underneath the axilla and scapula.
 The section of rib under the top of the flap was also removed.
 The finger-like skin flap was then inserted into the cavity made in the chest wall and sewn into the inner pleural lining of the chest.
 The edges of the incision are then brought together.
 The flap allows for 1) passive drainage of the pleural space and 2) negative pressure to develop in the thoracic cavity due to it being easier for air to escape than to enter the chest.
 The lung can then expand to the chest wall and seal the inner opening of the flap.
 Other surgeons have subsequently proposed modifications to the procedure.